SlyCooperReloadCoded/scrc_ps2_hostfs_db/README.md

 **Q:** Can every game get a Host Filesystem patch like the ones in this repository?

-**A:** No. As I explained before, lots of games are hardcoded to look for files from a disc location specifically.
+**A:** No. Lots of games are hardcoded to look for files from a disc location specifically.
 If you had the source code or a completed decompilation of one of these games, you COULD in theory write custom code to create such a patch, however at that point it would be more wise to port that game to other, more powerful systems that weren't limited in this way.

 **Q:** What are some advantages to running games through the Host Filesystem?

 **A:** Apart from much faster loading times and seek times no longer being a factor, ease of modding is a big plus.
 Imagine a game that had a modding community because its game archives could be unpacked and repacked.
 Now imagine that game could actually read from extracted archives instead of packed archives.
-This would suck if you had to rebuild the game's ISO for every change you made, but if you were able to run a game from a directory on a blazing-fast storage medium instead of a disc image, wouldn't that be the most ideal scenario?
-One or more of the patches in this repository is for a game that DOES have a completely loose filesystem with no compressed archives whatsoever, and it does benefit in this way.
+It would suck if you had to rebuild the game's ISO for every change you made, but if you were able to run a game from a directory on a blazing-fast storage medium instead of a disc image, that requirement would be gone, and the ability to load from extracted archives would have a valid use.
+Wouldn't that be the most ideal scenario?
+One of the patches in this repository is for a game that DOES have a completely loose filesystem with no compressed archives whatsoever, and it does benefit in this way.

-**Q:**
+**Q:** [any AI-related question goes here]

-**A:**
+**A:** Close your browser, go outside, and touch some grass.
+Seriously.